DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 we can chain them together but also start from any block.

 So… lets take a look at the routes now.
-For convenience I have used route numbers that help remind us what the route is for… any number up to 255 is Ok.
-Anyone want more than that and I will fix it.
+For convenience I have used route numbers that help remind us what the route is for.

 @KEBBIN **the sensor numbers in the code below are all a mess.
 Because the sensor numbers are now direct pin references, we need